Zenryo Shimabukuro

 Zenryo Shimabukuro was succeeded by his son Zenpo as head of the Seibukan.

-Standing only 5 ft 2 in, Zenryo Shimabukuro was a giant in the world of Okinawan Karate.
-Although not widely known in the west, his legacy and that of his teacher, Chotoku Kyan, has continued through his son Zenpo and several of his American students in the United States.
+Standing only 5 feet 2 inches, Zenryo Shimabukuro was a giant in the world of Okinawan Karate.
+Although not widely known in the West, his legacy and that of his teacher, Chotoku Kyan, have continued through his son Zenpo and several of his American students in the United States.

 Discover more from Finding Karate